Luis7orres/C_salexigens_FUR_direct_regulon/README.md

 # TMF_LuisTorres
 ## Iron homeostasis and osmoadaptation: identification of the direct regulon of Fur metalloregulators in Chromohalobacter salexigens
-This repository contains the scripts utilized for the ChIP-Seq data analysis of Fur1 and Fur2 mutants under 0.6 and 2.5M NaCl salinity conditions
+This repository contains the scripts utilized for the ChIP-Seq data analysis of Fur1 and Fur2 mutants under 0.6 and 2.5M NaCl salinity conditions.

 ## Contents